Epidiah/The-Night-Writer/lol.md

 ## Interchangeables

+### Character Creation

+A card drafting game where you pass around available interchangeables.
+Players pick one they want and pass them on.

+Put one in reserve to give to another player.

+### First Generation Intergalaxian Toys

+    - Right arm
+        - Weapons and tools
+    - Left arm
+        - Weapons and tools
+    - Torso
+        - Wing attachments
+        - Power pack
+        - Jet pack
+    - Lower body
+        - Locomotive
+        - Scorpion Tails
+    - Heart
+        - Values, Virtues, Foible
+    - Brain
+        - Skills, knowledge, sorcery, psionic

     - limbs, including built-in weapons and tools
     - torso?
     - brains, expertise
     - heart, hold your values
     - guts?

-The Interchangeables can only be swapped with other Space Starriors.
+The Interchangeables can only be swapped with other Space Intergalaxians.

 Some of these Interchangeables have storied histories and almost personalities of their own.

 ## Things to Do

-Quest for Interchangeables!
+    - Quest for Interchangeables!

-Seek out the ancient relics of Space Starriors past.
+    - Seek out the ancient relics of Space Intergalaxians past.

-Right old wrongs.
+    - Right old wrongs.

-Wander the cosmos and helping where you can.
+    - Wander the cosmos and helping where you can.

-Find old lost Space Starriors.
+    - Find old lost Space Intergalaxians.

-The classic Seven Samurai/Magnificent Seven/Battle Beyond the Stars situation
+    - The classic Seven Samurai/Magnificent Seven/Battle Beyond the Stars situation

 ## Things to Worry About (and Design Away From)